Karnak Temple: Where Pharaohs Whispered to Gods

 History of Karnak Temple:

 Beneath Karnak Temple giant architraves and between the bulky columns and wall reliefs are records of its growth.
 It grew from a modest Middle Kingdom shrine to a magnificent temple of vast proportions.
-It owes a column to one pharaoh, a pylon to another; an inspiration here, a whim there.
+Temple of Karnak owes a column to one pharaoh, a pylon to another; an inspiration here, a whim there.
 Each has the sole purpose of honoring the god Amun-Re, who would then ensure the builder a long life.

 A mud-brick wall divides the archaeological into three separate areas.
 The largest is the central area, which enclosed the dominion of Amun.
 To the south, and linked to the first by an avenue of ram-headed sphinxes, is the dominion of Mut.
 She was the wife of Amun and symbolically represented as a vulture.
 Lastly, the dominion of Montu, the god of war, extends to the north.